Every Kid Should Go To Film School.

 The consequences of this lack of attention to media literacy will be far-reaching.

-We invite you to check out some of the latest research below.
 We’ve linked some papers which make our point for us.
 We are making headway in schools, so if you are a teacher these links might be ammo to convince your admin.
 It is imperative too that parents take their children's media literacy education seriously.
-Join the waitlist for Animating Kids Club.
+Join us at Animating Kids.

 Children who do not develop strong media literacy skills early may struggle to communicate their own ideas and thoughts effectively in a world dominated by visual media.
 It is up to all of us to take an active role in media literacy education.